bhisaac/5eFP/5eFP-SRD.md

 **Speed.** Your base walking speed is 5 squares.
 Heavy armor does not reduce your speed.

-**Darkvision.** Accustomed to life underground, you have superior vision in dark and dim conditions.
-You can see in dim light within 12 squares of you as if it were bright light, and in darkness as if it were dim light.
-You can’t discern color in darkness, only shades of gray.

 **Dwarven Resilience.** You have advantage on ability checks against poison, and you have resistance against poison damage.

 **Dwarven Combat Training.** You have proficiency with the battleaxe, handaxe, light hammer, and warhammer.